ChrisTimperley/Dockerfile.BRASS/README.md

   Gazebo, Java 8 JDK, and Python 2.7.
 * *brass:cp1* - provides a production-ready environment for Challenge
   Problem 1, including all staged artefacts.
-* *brass:invariants* - provides a minimal environment for performing
-  experiments on the identification of useful (architectural) invariants from observation of ROS interactions.

 ### Building from source

-All of the Docker images within this repository should be constructed by simply invoking `make`.
-Docker will use caching when rebuilding the images, so incremental builds are particularly fast.
+All of the Docker images within this repository should be constructed by invoking `make`.
+Docker will use caching when rebuilding the images, so incremental builds should be particularly fast.

 ```
 make